8 Best places to snorkel in cozumel

 Cost $50–$80 USD as part of a multi-stop tour

-Because it’s so popular the sandbar can get busy with up to 20 boats all anchored for travelers to enjoy the view, eat, drink and party of the catamarans.
-Still it’s SUPER ENJOYABLE, and I highly suggest it but know what to actually expect.
+Because it’s so popular the sandbar can get busy with up to 20 boats all anchored for travelers to enjoy the view, eat, drink and party on catamarans.
+Still it’s SUPER ENJOYABLE, and I highly suggest it but I want you to know what to actually expect.

 On our tours we spread a little bait when we first arrive to attract more rays, which makes the visit more exciting for tourists.
 Check out this video below to show you exactly what it’s like, the rays here are unusually friendly because of how often they’re fed.
 They’ll glide right up to you.
 Max depth across the sandbar is about 18 feet, and most of it is closer to 3 to 4 feet.